Floydlang/floyd/Docs/Floyd Manifest.md

 - Reduce dependencies: modules should in best case only depend on language, libraries and interfaces it exposes - no other modules.
 - Only way to do every day things, but it's great
 - Functions are no place to be creative.
 - Do not confuse optimization and correctness.
-Correctness is done locally, optimizations are done globally.
+Optimizations are done globally.
 - Side effects are evil
 - The language is the languge, libraries are libraries.
 - Observers, callbacks and similar are EVIl.
-They inject unknown code directly and syncrhonously into caller's flow.
-Do not use.
-Instead use DIFF and MERGE when complete operation is done.
-This is very efficient in Floyd. ???
-Add diff-hints into vector and map?

 # GOALS